yaweli/pipi/README.md

 ```
       FOR I IN ^MYGLO(V1,V2,V3) D SOMETHING(I)
 ```
-this new smart for loop can work on locals and on globals with any variations including indirection like this :
+This new smart for loop can work on locals and on globals with any variations including indirection like this :
 ```
       FOR J IN @GLO D IT
 ```
 ####    b. #INCLUDE routineName
-this will merge the routineName into my routine, you can find this useful when writing tools , and need to access a lot of labels of the tool during the entire routine , so including it will a) keep its current version and b) will let you reference the labels without label^routine - just the "label" which make a routine more clean.
+This will merge the routineName into my routine, you can find this useful when writing tools , and need to access a lot of labels of the tool during the entire routine , so including it will a) keep its current version and b) will let you reference the labels without label^routine - just the "label" which make a routine more clean.